 Pack your own snacks before leaving home, but do it mindfully.
 Choose things that won’t require you to lick your fingers.
 In fact, you could avoid things that require you use your hands at all.
 Granola bars, jerky, and similar items can be eaten straight from the package without you even having to touch it!

 Our bodies are designed to protect us from harmful germs and bacterial, but sometimes it can use a little extra boost.
 We like to pack things that will support and encourage our body’s natural immune response.
-Even if their all a sham, you can’t argue with how certain things help put your mind at ease.
-Here are a few other carry-on essentials that what we like:
+Even if they’re all a sham, you can’t argue with how certain things help put your mind at ease.
+Here are a few other carry-on essentials that we like:

 To learn more about how we use these products, please read our Natural Remedies for Healthy Travel blog post.
 We provide a clear overview of what to use and how to use it.

 We personally believe that these strategies can help you avoid getting sick on your flight.
 No matter what anyone around you thinks, though, pack whatever you need to feel safe and calm on your next trip.
 Whether it’s legitimate protection for your health or the placebo effect, do things that help you continue on your journey.
 Every successful trip will help you build confidence, so do whatever you need to do to accomplish that!
 Bon voyage!